Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Experiments

 \subsubsection{Robustness Evaluations}

-While discriminative classifiers are vulnerable to shortcut learning and adversarial samples, generative diffusion classifiers demonstrate superior robustness \cite{chen2024diffusion, chen2024robust}.
-In this section, we evaluate EmoDC's robustness under noisy and blurry conditions.
-EmoDC is fine-tuned on clean images and evaluated on adversarial ones.
+While discriminative classifiers are vulnerable to shortcut learning and adversarial samples, generative diffusion classifiers exhibit superior robustness \cite{chen2024diffusion, chen2024robust}.
+In this section, we evaluate the robustness of EmoDC models against noise, blur, and adversarial attacks.
+All models are trained on clean images and evaluated on corrupted ones.
 Specifically, Gaussian noise $\epsilon_{\text{img}} \thicksim (\mu, \sigma_{n}^{2})$ is added to the original test images at varying noise levels, with $\mu=0$ and $\sigma_{n}=\{10, 20, 30, 40, 50\}$.
-It is worth noting that while Gaussian noise is added directly to the original images, Stable Diffusion inherently introduces and removes noise in the latent space \cite{rombach2022high}.
-Blurry images are synthesized through a Gaussian kernel with a kernel size of 15 and standard deviations $\sigma_{b}=\{2,5,10,15\}$.
-To assess performance, we compare EmoDC with three open-sourced SOTA models: APViT \cite{xue2022vision}, POSTER \cite{zheng2023poster}, and POSTER++ \cite{mao2025poster++}.
+It is worth noting that while Gaussian noise is added directly to the pixel space, Stable Diffusion inherently introduces and removes noise in the latent space \cite{rombach2022high}.
+Blurry images are synthesized using a Gaussian kernel with a kernel size of 15 and standard deviations $\sigma_{b}=\{2,5,10,15\}$.
+We also evaluate robustness against real adversarial attacks, including Square attack \cite{andriushchenko2020square}, Pixle \cite{pomponi2022pixle}, and Auto-Projected Gradient Descent (APGD) \cite{croce2020reliable}.
+For comparison, we benchmark EmoDCs against three open-sourced strong SOTA models: APViT \cite{xue2022vision}, POSTER \cite{zheng2023poster}, and POSTER++ \cite{mao2025poster++}.